Cookie's Fortune: Plot

 The next day, Easter Sunday, Emma arranges a holiday meal for Willis and herself in his cell.
 Meanwhile, Cora and Camille return to Cookie's home and begin cleaning her bloodied bedding and removing the crime scene tape, assuming they are to inherit the house.
 They are interrupted by Jack, who arrives to look for Cookie's will in a kitchen cookie jar, which Cora locates for him to Camille's frustration.
 At the station, Ronnie's father brings him in to recount seeing Camille throw the pistol in the garden; moreover, Camille's rare AB negative blood is recovered from the crime scene, excluding Willis as a suspect.

 That night, Camille and Cora prepare to debut their production of Salome at the local church, in which Cora, Jason and Jack star.
 After police match the blood type to Camille, they descend upon the church as Cora is enticingly performing the play's Dance of the Seven Veils sequence.
 Cora is left free of her sister's influence when Camille is arrested and taken to the station, where Willis is prepared to be freed.
 Jack arrives to disclose Cookie's will, which bequeaths her entire estate to Willis, who is Buck's nephew; this was never disclosed to Camille or Emma, who never suspected it because of Willis's race.
 Emma is delighted to learn that she and Willis are cousins, but shocked when medical records show that Camille, not Cora, is her biological mother, conceived from an affair she had with Cora's late husband when they all lived together.
 Cora had given a transfusion of blood to save Camille and afterward covered for Camille's illegitimate child.

 Tucker interrogates Camille the following morning.
 She recounts how she staged Cookie's suicide to look like a murder for the sake of "family pride."
 Cora, who has ignored phone calls at her house, arrives at the station, and Camille expects she will corroborate her story, but Cora confidently insists that Cookie did not commit suicide, sticking resolutely to the story Camille concocted.
 Camille is charged with Cookie's murder.
 Half-delirious, she reenacts the Dance of the Seven Veils in her cell before throwing herself down on her bunk and sobbing in despair.
 Meanwhile, Willis and Emma go fishing with Boyle and Jack, before Emma excuses herself for another tryst with Jason.

 Cast

 Production

 The screenplay is by Anne Rapp, and the film was produced by Willi Baer.

-The film was shot on location in Holly Springs, Mississippi.
+The film was shot on location in Holly Springs, Mississippi during the summer of 1998.
+Principal actors took pay cuts to appear in the film.
+The cast took up residence in a Holly Springs mansion for the duration of the shoot.